christianbundy/drewdevault.com/content/blog/Firefox-the-embarassment-of-FOSS.md

 The most interesting things they've been involved in in the past few years are Rust and Servo, and they fired most or all of their engineers involved in both.
-And, yesterday, [Mozilla published a statement][abject betrayal] siding with Google on anti-trust, failing disclosing the fact that Google pays to keep their lights on.
+And, yesterday, [Mozilla published a statement][abject betrayal] siding with Google on anti-trust, failing to disclose the fact that Google pays to keep their lights on.

 [abject betrayal]: https://blog.mozilla.org/blog/2020/10/20/mozilla-reaction-to-u-s-v-google/